R-Abinav/gym-trainer-cv-prototype/README.md

     python final.py
     ```
 4. Use the graphical interface to choose an exercise, adjust your settings, and start your workout!

+> ### **Troubleshooting Note**
+>
+> If you encounter issues with the camera not opening or freezing when using the main application (`final.py`), this can sometimes be caused by conflicts between Tkinter's main loop and OpenCV's video stream.
+>
+> As a reliable alternative, you can run the **standalone exercise modules directly**.
+These files are fully-featured and provide the same workout experience without the main GUI.
+>
+> For example, to start a specific workout, run one of the following commands:
+>
+> ```bash
+> # For Bicep Curls (inside the Pose-Detection folder)
+> python Bicep-curl.py
+> ```

 ---